Ron Hock's Sharpening Notes...

 Tips on Keeping Your Blades Sharp!!

-Sharpening from Palo Alto Publishing.
-You can't have too much information.
+I also recommend Leonard Lee's The Complete Guide to Sharpening from Taunton Press and Brian Burns' Double Bevel Sharpening from Palo Alto Publishing.
+You can't have too much information. -- Ron

 Can sharpening be fun?